opensearch-project/documentation-website/_automating-configurations/workflow-security.md

 ---
 layout: default
-title: Workflow security
+title: Flow Framework security
-nav_order: 25
+nav_order: 50
 ---

-# Workflow security
+# Flow Framework security

+In OpenSearch, automated workflow configurations are provided by the Flow Framework plugin.
 You can use the Security plugin together with the Flow Framework plugin in OpenSearch to limit non-admin users to specific actions.
 For example, you might want some users to only be able to create, update, or delete workflows, while others may only view workflows.

 All Flow Framework indexes are protected as system indexes.
 Only a superadmin user or an admin user with a TLS certificate can access system indexes.
-For more information, see [System indexes]({{site.url}}{{site.baseurl}}/security/configuration/system-indexes/).
+For more information, see [System indexes]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/).

 Security for Flow Framework is set up similarly to [security for anomaly detection]({{site.url}}{{site.baseurl}}/monitoring-plugins/ad/security/).